Changsung/RealmSwift-JSON/README.md

 # RealmSwift-JSON
-Easy to transform to RealmSwift Object &lt;-> JSON inspired from matthewcheok/Realm-JSON(https://github.com/matthewcheok/Realm-JSON)
+Easy way to transform to RealmSwift Object &lt;-> JSON like [Mantle](https://github.com/Mantle/Mantle) inspired from [matthewcheok/Realm-JSON](https://github.com/matthewcheok/Realm-JSON)

 ##Installation
-just copy files in the ```RealmSwift-JSON``` folder into your project and add the under code in objective-c bridging-header
+just copy files in the ```RealmSwift-JSON``` folder into your project and add the under code into objective-c bridging-header

     #import <Realm/RLMProperty.h>
     #import <Realm/RLMObjectSchema.h>
     #import <Realm/RLMObject_Private.h>
     #import <Realm/Realm.h>

 ##Using RealmSwift-JSON

+You can specify the inbound and outbound JSON mapping with your model.

     class card:Object {
         dynamic var id = ""
         dynamic var title:String?